logto-io/docs/blog/2023-02-16-do-you-need-to-build-auth/index.md

 The choice of method depends on the business decision, while we can take a look on the tech effort:

-- For passwordless, you need to find a vendor to send email or sms; then integrate with your API service (new APIs may needed).
+- For passwordless, you need to find a vendor to send verification codes via email or sms; then integrate with your API service (new APIs may needed).
 - For social sign-in, you must adhere to the integration guidelines of the social identity provider(s) you wish to use.
 Additionally, you must create a mapping between your bookstore's user IDs and the identity provider's.
-  - For example, when a user signs in with a Gmail account `foo@gmail.com`, you need to link this address to the user `foo` in the bookstore.
-This is to implement a unified identity system and give the user the ability to change or unlink their social identity in the future.
+  - For example, when a user signs in with a Gmail account `foo@gmail.com`, you can link this email address to the user `foo` in the bookstore.
+This process helps you to build a unified identity system and allows the user to modify or unlink their social identity in the future.

 ### Design and implement sign-in experience